Frank Cotton

 Frank Stanley Cotton (30 April 1890 – 23 August 1955) was an Australian lecturer in physiology, specialising in the study of the effects of physical strain on the human body.

 Early life

 Cotton was born on 30 April 1890 at Camperdown, Sydney, New South Wales.
 His father was the Australian politician Francis Cotton (1857–1942) who was a strong proponent of Georgism and played a key role in the rise of the Labour movement.
 He was the younger brother of Shackleton expeditioner and geology professor, Leo Arthur Cotton (1883–1963).
 Pioneer art photographer Olive Cotton was his niece.
 He attended Sydney Boys High School from 1904 to 1908.
-In 1917, Cotton married Catherine Drummond Smith, a geology demonstrator who taught at the University of Sydney.
+In 1917, Cotton married Catherine Drummond Smith, who was one of the first two female geology demonstrators who taught at the University of Sydney.
+They had two sons.